tuyenphk/tuyenphk/README.md

 <!-- TODO: Introduction -->

 - 🔭 I’m currently working at @InstaHub as a Software Developer Intern
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- :computer: Most used line of code `git commit -m "coder.thinker.designer"`
 - 🤔 I’m seeking for a full-time position as a Software Developer/ Web Developer/ Full Stack Developer
 - 📫 How to reach me: tuyen.phk@gmail.com.
 - 😄 Pronouns: Tuyen